gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ![Alt Image Text](./images/schema-registry-ui-1.png "Schema Registry UI")

 But what about the output of Kafkacat?
-We can see that the message is shown, althoug not very readable.
+We can see that the message is shown, although not very readable.

 ```
 > kafkacat -b 10.0.1.4 -t test-avro-topic -f "P-%p: %k=%s\n" -Z